 Furthermore, the activities that one undertakes within a business or similar can be critical and the difference between life and death.
 Even so, a detailed and easy to understand evacuation plan can increase safety during emergencies substantially.

 What is an emergency evacuation plan?
 The image below is a representation of an evacuation plan for a small complex.

-The Australian Standard is quite specific about what must be included on an evacuation plan and what should be included if present in a building.
-I have listed some of the key feature below:
+The Australian Standard is, quite specific, about evacuation plan inclusions and what should be included if present in a building.
+Similarly, I have listed some of the key features below:

 Must have if present: